 His first novel THE BELLWETHER REVIVALS was published by Simon & Schuster in 2012.
 It was shortlisted for the Costa First Novel Award and the Commonwealth Book Prize.
 Its French translation Le Complexe D'Eden Bellwether (Editions Zulma, 2014) won one of France's foremost literary awards, le Prix du Roman Fnac.

 In 2013, Benjamin served as the British Council's Writer in Residence in Istanbul, Turkey, where he began researching and writing his second novel, THE ECLIPTIC.
 Published in 2015 by Scribner, it was shortlisted for the Encore Award for best second novel, and was a finalist for the Sunday Times PFD Young Writer of the Year Award in 2016.

-His third novel A STATION ON THE PATH TO SOMEWHERE BETTER will be published by Scribner in June 2018.
+His third novel A STATION ON THE PATH TO SOMEWHERE BETTER was published by Scribner in June this year.

-Benjamin is currently a Lecturer in Creative Writing at King's College London.
-Prior to this, he spent nine years at Birkbeck, University of London, where he co-founded and directed the undergraduate writing programme and taught fiction on the MA Creative Writing.
+Benjamin is currently a Lecturer in Creative Writing at KING'S COLLEGE LONDON.
+Before this, he spent nine years at Birkbeck, University of London, where he co-founded and directed the undergraduate writing programme and taught fiction on the MA Creative Writing.

 He lives in Surrey with his wife and son.